Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Explain the place and role of prokaryotes in biocenoses;

-Describe the structure and function of chromosomes.
+Describe the structure and functions of chromosomes.

-To characterize the biological significance of asexual reproduction;
+Describe the biological significance of asexual reproduction;

 Explain the process of meiosis leading to the formation of haploid gametes.